A Broad and Balanced 'Holistic' Curriculum

 Here are some examples of pupils' work.
 You will see that historical knowledge features in the English / written work of pupils so they practise their Literacy skills whilst demonstrating what they have learned within their History curriculum studies.

-Please click here to find out more about our Geography curriculum
+Please click here to find out more about curriculum coverage and progression for :-